Madelaine Drohan

 Biography

-Madelaine Drohan is an award-winning author and journalist who has covered business and politics in Canada, Europe and Africa.
-She was the Canada correspondent for The Economist magazine between 2006 and 2020.
+Madelaine Drohan is an award-winning author and former foreign correspondent who covered business and politics in Canada, Europe and Africa.
+She was Canada correspondent for The Economist magazine from 2006 to 2020 and European correspondent for The Globe and Mail from 1991 to 1999.
 Her book, Making a Killing: How and why corporations use armed force to do business, won the Ottawa Book Award and was short-listed for the National Business Book of the Year Award in 2004.
-She has held research fellowships with the Public Policy Forum (2015-2016), the Chumir Foundation for Ethics in Leadership (2004-2005) and the Reuters Foundation at Oxford University (1998-1999) and has written a series of reports on Canadian public policy.
-She is a former director of The North-South Institute, Partnership Africa Canada and Transparency International Canada.
-She was the first woman to win the Hyman Solomon Award for Excellence in Public Policy Journalism in 2001.
-She holds a Bachelor of Journalism from Ryerson University in Toronto and a Master of Arts (History) from the University of Ottawa.
-She is currently writing a book on Benjamin Franklin’s relationship with Canada.
+She has held research fellowships with the Public Policy Forum (2015-2016), the Chumir Foundation for Ethics in Leadership (2004-2005), and the Reuters Foundation at the University of Oxford (1998-1999).
+She is a former director of The North-South Institute, Partnership Africa Canada, and Transparency International Canada.
+She was the first woman to win the Hyman Solomon Award for Excellence in Public Policy Journalism.
+She holds a Bachelor of Arts (Journalism) from Ryerson University in Toronto and a Master of Arts (History) from the University of Ottawa.
+She is currently writing a book on Benjamin Franklin and Canada.

 Expertise